rng-guy/NFSMWBartender/README.txt

 If you configure Bartender improperly, it might cause STABILITY ISSUES in your game due to how much control it gives you over the game's cop-spawning logic.
-Also, there are a few quirks to the way Bartender reads its configuration files that you should be aware of before you edit any of them.
+Also, there are a few quirks to the way Bartender parses its configuration files that you should be aware of before you edit any of them.

 To help you AVOID GAME INSTABILITY, the subsections below contain
  • everything you need to make informed edits to Bartender's configuration files, and